HackYourFuture/Assignments/README.md

 ### Install Recommended VSCode Extensions

 **Important**: When you open the repository for the first time you may be invited to install a set of **recommended VSCode extensions**.
-These extensions will provide useful help and guidance while you are working files in VSCode. **Please install these extensions when invited to do so.**
+These extensions will provide useful help and guidance when you are creating and editing files in VSCode. **Please install these extensions when invited to do so.**

 <details>
   <summary>Manual installation</summary>